Yasir-Rafique/toolbelt-js/README.md

 [![Tests](https://img.shields.io/badge/tests-passing-brightgreen)]()
 [![TypeScript](https://img.shields.io/badge/lang-TypeScript-blue)]()

-A modern, lightweight collection of essential JavaScript utility functions—ready to power up any project.
-Written in TypeScript, fully tested, and easy to use.
+Toolbelt-js is your one-stop collection of modern, lightweight JavaScript utility functions fully tested, TypeScript-ready, and easy to drop into any project with a single import.

 ---